Sazedur11/smile-dental-care/README.md

-# Getting Started with Create React App
+# This is my Smile Dental Care website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped,React, firebase, react router with [Create React App](https://github.com/facebook/create-react-app).

+## I have use Bootstrap

+I have use here Bootstrap for some design.

+## React

+I have use here react for easy to develop this website.

+## Firebase

+Ihave use here Google Firebase for collect login infrmation from user.

+## React router

+I have use here react router  and private Route.

+## Context API

+I have use here context API

 ## Available Scripts